Lindsay Lohan. Stephen King. Robin Williams. Robert Downey Jr. Daniel Radcliffe. Carrie Fisher. Michael J. Fox.

 Experiencing withdrawal symptoms: For someone with alcoholism, withdrawal symptoms are quite typical.
 Withdrawal can begin as soon as a few hours after the last drink has been consumed.
 Some common withdrawal symptoms might include headaches, an upset stomach and symptoms of anxiety.

 Isolation: Alcoholics tend to lose interest in activities they once enjoyed.
 They may give up favorite hobbies, refuse to spend time with friends, and isolate themselves.
+Often, this isolation is a tool used to hide heavy drinking that would otherwise be noticed.

 Drinking at odd times: Most people wait to drink until the evening hours.
 However, for someone with an alcohol use disorder, time is not a factor at all.
 They will consume at any time of the day or night; even upon waking up.
+This doesn’t mean that anyone drinking a mimosa at brunch is an alcoholic, but it may mean that you should keep a close eye on a family member who consistently drinks Bailey’s in both of their morning coffees.

 Lack of control: Alcoholics generally have no control over how much they drink.
 They may set limits for themselves, but they exceed them repeatedly.